-In 2019 Dr Kohe co-authored (with Dr Holly Collison, Loughborough University) Sport, Education and Corporatisation: Spaces of connectivity, contestation and creativity (Oxon: Routledge).
-The work provides the first interdisciplinary, theoretically informed and cross-sector critique of sport organisation, educational entities and commercial stakeholder relations across an array of global, regional and local contexts.
-Considering examples from the International Olympic Committee, FIFA, Nike, McDonalds, the United Nations and charitable organisations, the research investigates the complexities of ideological forces, stakeholder relationships and social justice and critical action.
-The work continues Dr Kohe's ongoing interest in organisational relations and politics in the sport sector, and follows previous publications including: High Performance Disability Sport Coaching (Oxon: Routledge) co-edited in 2016 (with Professor Derek Peters); and At the Heart of Sport (Wgtn: NZOC, 2011), the New Zealand Olympic Committee’s centennial history.
+Dr Kohe is co-investigator with Dr Niki Koutrou (University of Bournemouth) on the recent International Olympic Committee Report entitled ‘Reawakening sport and community engagement in a previous Olympic host city: Capitalising on the Athens 2004 Olympic volunteer legacy 17 years on’ (Lausanne: IOC, 2021).
+Drawing on interviews with strategic sector leaders and professionals within Greece and wider Europe, the project revises understandings of the landscape and interplays between the civil society, volunteering and sport sectors.
+Amid continued austerity, political change and the enduring effects of Covid-19, Dr Kohe and Dr Koutrou’s work provides contemporary analysis of forces effecting the sector, evidence of best practice, and establishes guidelines for enhancing future mega-event and Olympic volunteering strategies.
+Prior to this, Dr Kohe co-authored (with Dr Holly Collison, Loughborough University) Sport, Education and Corporatisation: Spaces of connectivity, contestation and creativity (Oxon: Routledge, 2019).
+The work offers the first interdisciplinary, theoretically informed and cross-sector critique of sport organisation, educational entities and commercial stakeholder relations across an array of global, regional and local contexts.
+This research continues Dr Kohe's ongoing interest in organisational relations and politics in the sport sector, and follows previous publications including: High Performance Disability Sport Coaching (Oxon: Routledge) co-edited in 2016 (with Professor Derek Peters); and At the Heart of Sport (Wgtn: NZOC, 2011), the New Zealand Olympic Committee’s centennial history.